Osimba-Org/ionic-base-project/README.md

 # conda activate your_env_name

 << 'TROUBLESHOOT-PERMISSION-COMMENT'
-#If you get any permission errors try.
-#following and run the scripts.
+If you get any permission errors try. following and run the scripts.

-#chmod +x init.sh
+chmod +x init.sh
-#chmod +x hard_ios_build.sh
+chmod +x hard_ios_build.sh
-#chmod +x disable_npm_cmd_usage.sh
+chmod +x disable_npm_cmd_usage.sh
 TROUBLESHOOT-PERMISSION-COMMENT

 << 'RUNNING-SHELL-CMDS'
-# Note 2: A possible source of issue.
+Note 2: A possible source of issue.
-# Sometimes ionic cli asks questions.
-# if in future it changes questions it asks. manage accordingly.
+Sometimes ionic cli asks questions. if in future it changes questions it asks. manage accordingly.

-# to answer the question of : do you want to create ionic account ? we are echoing no and passing to the script file.
+To answer the question of : do you want to create ionic account ? we are echoing no and passing to the script file.

-# Note 1: by default we are using zsh.
-If want to run bash shell.
-# change it bash init.sh or <shell> shell_script
+Note 1: by default we are using zsh.
+If want to run bash shell. change it bash init.sh or <shell> shell_script

 RUNNING-SHELL-CMDS
 echo "n" | zsh init.sh